ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

   The baseUri to proxy.
 Can also be set using the `UI5_MIDDLEWARE_SIMPLE_PROXY_BASEURI` environment variable.
 - strictSSL: `boolean`
   Ignore strict SSL checks.
 Default value `true`.
 Can also be set using the `UI5_MIDDLEWARE_SIMPLE_PROXY_STRICT_SSL` environment variable.
+- limit: `string`
+  This sets the body size limit (default: `1mb`).
+If the body size is larger than the specified (or default) limit, a `413 Request Entity Too Large`  error will be returned.
+See [bytes.js](https://www.npmjs.com/package/bytes) for a list of supported formats.

 In general, use of environment variables or values set in a `.env` file will override configuration values in the `ui5.yaml`.